dmidlo/histdata.com-tools/docs/proposal-engine-portfolios.md

 - `selected_proposal_engine_ids`: the explicit product selection; and
 - `proposal_evaluation_paths`: strong retained HistData scorecards.

+It may also bind one `qualification_dossier_path`.
+When present, the planner verifies the exact #486 experiment, #489 evaluation, corpus, campaign, metric trace, installed registry, implementation hash, policy, power study, engine decisions, and validation-fitted portfolio weights.
+Powered qualification is an additional restriction: it can revoke a legacy permission but cannot promote an engine that failed its retained campaign or lacks runtime evidence.
+The powered proposal corpus is allowed to be newer than the benchmark artifact immutably bound inside an existing motif library; each chain is verified against its own role, and the retained proposal campaign must match the dossier exactly.

 The plan binds config, dataset resolution, point-in-time context, benchmark, qualification, leakage, and scorecard artifacts by SHA-256.
 Evidence is eligible only when its benchmark corpus and engine config identity match the